Don-Up/API-Library/Nest/Advanced Topics/GraphQL Integration.md

 ### **3. Use DataLoader for Optimized Data Fetching**

+<audio src="C:\Users\10691\Downloads\2024年12月18日20点09分.mp3"></audio>

-When dealing with complex queries involving relationships (e.g., fetching nested resources), multiple database or API calls can lead to performance bottlenecks. **DataLoader** is a utility for batching and caching requests to optimize data fetching.
+When dealing with complex queries involving relationships (e.g., fetching nested resources), multiple database or API calls can lead to performance bottlenecks. **DataLoader** is a utility for **batching** and **caching** requests to optimize data fetching.

 ---

 #### **What is DataLoader?**

 DataLoader batches multiple requests for the same type of data into a single query and caches the results.
-This is especially useful for avoiding the "N+1 problem" in GraphQL.
+This is especially useful for avoiding the N+1 problem in GraphQL.

 ---